Who: All ages and skill levels welcome.

 For more information, call

 Students are integrated into the Antioch Farm through classroom, community, co-op and employment and even prior to their arrival on campus.

 Courses, from Environmental Science to Global Seminar on Food to Psychology to Political Economy, use the Farm for experiential learning and student projects.
 See the many ways that Antioch faculty and students utilize the farm in the classroom.

 Every term, part time student employees assist with the daily operation of the Farm, as well as Farm planning and public relations.
-Full time co-op experiences are also available on the Farm for spring and summer terms.
-Admitted students can participate in the Farm to Table Co-op or Farm Volunteer Experience.
+The Antioch Farm is one of few college farms where students are paid employees.